Duncan Ferguson: 2005-06 season

-During the 2005–06 season, Ferguson was sent off against Wigan Athletic for violent conduct.
-His confrontation with Paul Scharner and subsequent fracas with Pascal Chimbonda resulted in a seven-match ban and saw his Premier League red–card count reach eight, equalling Patrick Vieira's record.
 On 7 May 2006, against West Bromwich Albion at Goodison Park, Ferguson was named captain in the game that marked the end of his Everton career.
 His 90th-minute penalty kick was saved by Tomasz Kuszczak, but he subsequently scored from the rebound, netting his final goal for the club.
 Ferguson was not given a new Everton deal and retired, moving his family to Mallorca and spurning advances from a number of clubs.
+The decision to award Ferguson the captaincy was Moyes' way of signalling that it would be his final appearance, though Ferguson was not officially informed until after the match.